Gorgeous park that has the Black River as it’s centerpiece and is stunning in the fall.

 1.7 – At a T-intersection, turn RIGHT to continue following Riverside (RED).

-Optional add-on: Instead, turn left and take a very short connector trail to stone boundary markers for Susan Parker Borie and Hacklebarney, and a bench with a view over the river.
+Optional add-on: Instead, turn left and take a very short connector trail out-and-back to stone boundary markers for Susan Parker Borie and Hacklebarney, and a bench with a view over the river.

 Beyond that is posted Private Property so you can’t continue further.
 Backtrack to the junction and continue straight on Riverside (RED).